Murder of Justin Back

-On January 28, 2014, 18-year-old Justin Michael Back (February 13, 1995 – January 28, 2014) was murdered in Waynesville, Warren County, Ohio.
+On January 28, 2014, 18-year-old Justin Michael Back (February 13, 1995 – January 28, 2014) was murdered in Waynesville, Ohio, United States.
 Austin Gregory Myers (born January 4, 1995) and Timothy E. Mosley (born October 11, 1994) were convicted of murdering Back at his family home in order to steal a safe from the house.
 The case received national media attention because of the discrepancy in the sentencing of the two young offenders.

 Background

 Myers and Back had attended the same middle school together and were childhood friends in seventh and eighth grade.
 Back was a 2013 Waynesville High School graduate, and before his murder, he was about to enter the Navy.
 According to Mosley's statement, Myers had asked Mosley if he wanted to make some money.
 Mosley was interested, and the pair discussed whether to rob a drug dealer or the stepfather of Back, Mark Cates.
 Myers knew that Cates had a safe containing money and a gun left in the family home.
 Myers believed Cates kept a total of $20,000 in his safe.
-The two drove to Back's home in Waynesville planning to rob the safe, but they realized Back was home and decided against it.
+The two drove to Back's home in Waynesville planning to burgle the safe, but they realized Back was home and decided against it.
 The two left and discussed how they could acquire the money.
 Myers allegedly came up with the idea of killing Back.
 Eventually, Myers decided to strangle Back with a wire and then declared he and Mosley could take the safe, planning on making it look like Back had stolen the safe and run away from home.
 Myers bought a three-foot length steel cable and two metal rope cleats.
 He intended to fashion a garrote, or "choke wire," as Mosley referred to it.
 They assembled the garrote and planned to carry out the murder the following day.